maarten-pennings/howto/c64development/readme.md

   (column 4 in green box) for printer 4, to the just created device.
   The UI uses device 1, 2, 3, the command line 0, 1, 2.

-- The "Output mode" (column 3 in green box) is Text for us.
+- The "Output mode" (column 3 in green box) is "Text" for us.
 This creates a text file with the printed characters in it.
-Graphics creates a png file with drawings of the characters.
+"Graphics" would create a png file with drawings of the characters.
 We add `-pr4output text`.

 - The "Driver" (column 2 in green box) is ASCII for us.
   We do not have a real printer connected to the host, we print to a file.
   Therefore we do not need a driver.
 We add `-pr4drv ascii`.